Friedensreich Hundertwasser: Architecture

 For Hundertwasser, human misery was a result of the rational, sterile, monotonous architecture, built following the tradition of the Austrian architect Adolf Loos, author of the modernist manifesto Ornament and crime (1908).
 He called for a boycott of this type of architecture, and demanded instead creative freedom of building, and the right to create individual structures.
 In 1972 he published the manifesto Your window right — your tree duty.
 Planting trees in an urban environment was to become obligatory: "If man walks in nature's midst, then he is nature's guest and must learn to behave as a well-brought-up guest."
 Hundertwasser propagated a type of architecture in harmony with nature in his ecological commitment.
 He campaigned for the preservation of the natural habitat and demanded a life in accordance with the laws of nature.
-He wrote numerous manifestos, lectured and designed posters in favor of nature protection, including against nuclear power, to save the oceans and the whales and to protect the rain forest.
+He wrote numerous manifestos, lectured and designed posters in favour of nature protection, including against nuclear power, to save the oceans and the whales and to protect the rainforest.
 He was also an advocate of composting toilets and the principle of constructed wetland.
 He perceived feces not as nauseous but as part of the cycle of nature.
 His beliefs are testified by his manifesto The Holy Shit and his DIY guide for building a composting toilet.

 In the 1970s, Hundertwasser had his first architectural models built.
 The models for the Eurovision TV-show "Wünsch Dir was" (Make a Wish) in 1972 exemplified his ideas on forested roofs, tree tenants and the window right.
 In these and similar models he developed new architectural shapes, such as the spiral house, the eye-slit house, the terrace house and the high-rise meadow house.

 In 1974, Peter Manhardt made models for him of the pit-house, the grass roof house and the green service station – along with his idea of the invisible, inaudible Green Motorway.

 In the early 1980s Hundertwasser remodelled the Rosenthal Factory in Selb, and the Mierka Grain Silo in Krems.
 These projects gave him the opportunity to act as what he called an "architecture doctor".

 In architectural projects that followed he implemented window right and tree tenants, uneven floors, woods on the roof, and spontaneous vegetation.
 Works of this period include: housing complexes in Germany; a church in Bärnbach, Austria; a district heating plant in Vienna; an incineration plant and sludge centre in Osaka, Japan; a railway station in Uelzen; a winery in Napa Valley; and the Hundertwasser toilet in Kawakawa, New Zealand.